Ocean Reef Marina: 1970s

-The WA Public Works Department investigated three possible marina sites at the Pinnaroo Point, the Ocean Reef Private Marina site and the North Mullaloo Outfall Site as part of their Ocean Reef Boat Launching - Environmental Review and Management Programme.
+The Public Works Department investigated three possible marina sites at the Pinnaroo Point, the Ocean Reef Private Marina site and the North Mullaloo Outfall Site as part of their Ocean Reef Boat Launching - Environmental Review and Management Programme.
 The Pinnaroo Point site at Whitfords was excluded due to the cost of littoral drift passing, limited land at the Whitford Nodes and beaches that were more suitable for recreational beach activities.
 The Ocean Reef Private Marina site, on the Mullaloo / Ocean Reef border, from a 1974 proposal by developer Kaiser, was discounted after concern over the accumulation of sand at Mullaloo Beach by littoral drift that would be caused by the proposed breakwater and could cause sand to be blown across the new suburbs.
 There was also a concern that a downdrift at northern beaches such as Burns Beach would cause sand there to be lost due to the breakwater.
 The last site, North Mullaloo Outfall Site was the location of the Water Corporation's sewerage outfall site for its future Beenyup wastewater treatment plant near Beldon, was very close to proposed Ocean Reef Private Marina site.
 This became the preferred site for a number of reasons including groynes that had already been built for the outfall site and land cleared for that development, additional land around the site and the Mullaloo and proposed Ocean Reef land developments nearby.
 Due to the existing groynes and the rocky coast made the management of the littoral drift at the site less costly.

 These two ERMP's were presented to the EPA in February 1978, one from the Public Works Department concerning the marine and nearshore environments and the other from the Shire concerning the onshore development.
 The development was subject to a 30-day public review in March 1978 before the EPA granted permission for a Stage 1 development on 20 April 1978 subject to a development management plan by the Shire concerning cliffs, caves, coves, heath and limestone pinnacles.
 Any further developments would require a further submission assessing Stage 1 and another management plan.
 Stage one consisted of a breakwater, four launching sites with piers, parking for two hundred cars and trailers, toilets and changerooms, roads, drains and earthworks.
 The Shire of Wanneroo purchased Lot 1029 Ocean Reef from Kaiser Aetna for land required to service the marina.
 The price paid was $525,000.

-On 2 December 1979, the Ocean Reef Boat Harbour in Ocean Reef, was officially opened by Premier Sir Charles Court.
+On 2 December 1979, the Ocean Reef Boat Harbour in Ocean Reef, was officially opened by Premier Charles Court.
 It was a joint project of the State Government and the Shire of Wanneroo and cost $1.6 million.
 It consisted of a harbour surrounded by a limestone breakwater and had four ramps capable of 200 boat launches.